centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

   - sql
     Log level for `sql` log messages.
-    Useful for troubleshooting database query issues.
+    Useful to troubleshoot database queries issues.

   - processing
     Log level for `processing` log messages.
-You should not change this unless you know what you are looking for.
+You shouldn't change it unless you know what you are looking for.

   - perfdata
     Log level for `perfdata` log messages.
-    Useful for troubleshooting performance data processing issues.
+    Useful to troubleshoot performance data processing issues.

   - bbdo
     Log level for `bbdo` log messages.
-    Useful for troubleshooting [broker binary data objects](../../developer/developer-broker-bbdo.md) issues.
+    Useful to troubleshoot [broker binary data objects](../../developer/developer-broker-bbdo.md) issues.

   - tcp
     Log level for `tcp` log messages.
-    Useful for troubleshooting network-related issues.
+    Useful to troubleshoot network related issues.

   - tls
     Log level for `tls` log messages.
-    Useful for troubleshooting TLS encryption issues.
+    Useful to troubleshoot TLS encryption issues.

   - lua
     Log level for `lua` log messages.
-    Useful for troubleshooting [Lua Stream Connectors](../../developer/developer-broker-stream-connector.md) issues.
+    Useful to troubleshoot [Lua Stream Connectors](../../developer/developer-broker-stream-connector.md) issues.

   - bam
     Log level for `bam` log messages.
-    Useful for troubleshooting [Business Activity Monitoring](../../service-mapping/introduction.md) issues.
+    Useful to troubleshoot [Business Activity Monitoring](../../service-mapping/introduction.md) issues.

-  - Write timestamp (applies to the [deprecated logger options](#broker-logger-configuration-page-deprecated)) If activated, each log entry is preceded by the timestamp of the time it was written.
-This is useful to know when an error has occurred.
+  - Write timestamp (applies to the [deprecated loggger options](#broker-logger-configuration-page-deprecated)) If activated, each log entry is preceded by the timestamp of the time it was written.
+This is useful to know when an error has occured.
 Best practice is *Yes*.

   - Write thread id